prathimacode-hub/DS-ScriptsNook/Machine Learning/Tutorials/Hierarchical Clustering/README.md

 - identify fraudulent activity

 **Use Cases**
-- To cluster different books in library
+- To cluster different books in library based on topic or author
-- Classifying different species
+- Classifying different species based on similarity in DNA or some other biological factors
 - Customers clustering in malls and other commercial platforms

 **LIBRARIES USED**